neyrinckaudio/axiompro/README.md

 #### Conclusions

-Logic uses a very similar initialization protocol to that coded for Ableton.
+Logic uses a very simmilar initialization protocol to that coded for Ableton.
 It also shows a disconnect protocol.
 Curiously the initialize message data is [32, 42] instead of [32, 46].

 ## HyperControl - Test 3
 Test 3 emulates the "disconnect" code in AxiomPro.py.
 Notice how it sends a sysex with data [32, 0] just like Logic does.
 And it sends the mysteriosu sysex with data [16].
 And it sends a sysex with ASCII values of "Ableton Live Control" and "Surface Closed."
 Run this test after running Test 2 to emulate a connect/disconect cycle in Ableton.